 Chinggis Khan Statue Complex

-A 40-meter high statue of the biggest ruler of Mongolia on a horseback.
-It’s possible to walk through the statue to the horse’s head with a panoramic view.
+A 40-meter high statue of the biggest ruler of Mongolia on horseback.
+It’s possible to walk through the sculpture to the horse’s head with a panoramic view.
 There is also a museum.

 Gorkhi-Terelj National Park

-A national park with famous Turtle rock.
-We climbed up, but obviously, the best view is from the distance.
+A national park with famous Turtle rock not far from Ulaanbaatar.
+We climbed up, but obviously, the best view is from a distance.
 We also tried a short horse ride.
-There are lots of ger camps and opportunities to hike, ride, rest and eat.
+There are lots of ger camps and opportunities to hike, ride, rest, and eat.